Relintai/pandemonium_engine_docs/03_usage/16_shaders/your_first_shader/03_your_first_3d_shader.md

 ```

 Next we will define the `vertex()` function.
 The `vertex()` function
-determines where the vertices of your `Mesh( MeshInstance )` appear in
+determines where the vertices of your `Mesh` appear in
 the final scene.
 We will be using it to offset the height of each vertex and
 make our flat plane appear like a little terrain.